docinfosci/canvasxpress-python/README.md

 A complete list of enhancements by release date is available at the [CanvasXpress for Python Status Page](https://canvasxpress-python.readthedocs.io/en/latest/status/).

+### Known Issues

+As of May 2022 the CanvasXpress Javascript library produces Python example code with `afterRender` as a parameter.
+Replace `afterRender` with `after_render` to make the Python examples work.
+It's expected that this will be fixed in a future Javascript library release.

 ### Roadmap

 This package is actively maintained and developed.
 Our focus for 2022 is: